A Pure Geometric Approach to Stellar Structure: Introduction

 \section{Introduction}

 Gravity plays an important role in the structure and evolution of macroscopic objects.
 It affects many physical parameters of such objects, e.g. density, pressure and temperature.
 In relativistic theories of gravity, especially general relativity (GR), the relation between gravity and such parameters are given by the field equations of the theory.
-In the case of GR, the field equations within the material distribution are given by [1] where $T_{\mu\nu}$ is a tensor giving the physical properties of the material distribution, while the L.H.S. of this equation gives the geometric description of the gravitational field.
+In the case of GR, the field equations within the material distribution are given by Einstein (1955) where $T_{\mu\nu}$ is a tensor giving the physical properties of the material distribution, while the L.H.S. of this equation gives the geometric description of the gravitational field.
 In orthodox GR, written in the context of Riemannian geometry, the L.H.S. of (1.1) is a pure geometric object while the R.H.S. is a phenomenological one.

-It is well known that when using (1.1) to study problems concerning structure and evolution of large scale objects, one needs to impose an extra condition ({\it an equation of state}) in order to solve the problem.
+It is well known that when using (1.1) to study problems concerning structure and evolution of large scale structures, one needs to impose an extra condition ({\it an equation of state}) in order to solve the problem.
 This is done because the field equations (1.1) are, in general, not sufficient to get the unknown functions of the problem.
-This scheme, of imposing an equation of state, leads some times to unsatisfactory results (e.g. Schwartzschild interior solution [2]).
+This scheme, of imposing an equation of state, leads some times to unsatisfactory results (e.g. Schwarzschild interior solution (cf. Adler, Bazin \& Schiffer 1975).
 The solution, in this case, can be considered as a mathematical one, without any physical applications.
-Reasons of this problem may be caused by the R.H.S. of (1.1), which is not a part of the geometric structure used, the Riemannian geometry.
+Reasons of this problem may be implied by the R.H.S. of (1.1), which is not a part of the geometric structure used, the Riemannian geometry.
 It is preferable, if we use a theory in which the material-energy tensor is a part of the geometric structure used.
-Since Riemannian structure is just sufficient to describe gravitational fields, one needs a more wider geometric structure, than the Riemannian one, in order to describe the material distribution.\\ \underline{~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~} \\ $\$$ {\it Astronomy Department, Faculty of Science,} {\it Cairo University, Giza, Egypt.}
+Since Riemannian structure is just sufficient to describe gravitational fields, one needs a more wider geometric structure, than the Riemannian one, in order to describe the material distribution.
+Among the advantages of using a pure geometric model are:\\ (i) The equation of state, characterizing the material distribution within the model, is predicted by the model and not imposed from outside.
+In this case one don't need an extra condition (arbitrary) to solve the field equations. (ii) The scheme will show that matter can be induced by geometry.
+This would be similar to the case of Schwarzschild exterior solution, in which the source of the field (gravitational mass) is induced by geometry.